pconwell/scripts/servers.md

-# morty 3.0 (ESXi 6.5)
+## morty 3.0 (ESXi 6.5)

-## Install ESXi
+### Install ESXi
 > First, you need to navigate the needlessly complex website for vmware.
 Most likely, you will want this: https://www.vmware.com/go/get-free-esxi which is the free version of ESXi.
 Getting the download to work can be a major pain in the ass and I have so far been unsucessful in downloading the iso.

-> Not gonna lie, ended up downloading the .iso from a questionable website.
-Literally could not get the .iso to download from vmware's website.
-The MD5 sum checks out, so I'm not concerned about it's legitimacy.
-Current Version: VMware ESXi 6.5.0 () MD5SUM: cee025ba50f118d8b06a8025bd1134d5.

-1. (optional) install internal USB key, min 4 GB.
-ESXi did not recognize my USB key so I installed to primary HDD.
+1. install internal SD Card, min 16 GB.
 2. burn image to disk (haven't had luck with bootable USBs lately...)
 3. boot to disk.
 It's slow so be prepared to wait a good 10 minutes or more while it boots to the disk.
 4. follow on screen instructions.
 It's pretty straight forward.
 Install is relatively quick.
+Just make sure you install to the internal SD card and not the HDD.
 5. reboot.
-You should eventually see a screen that looks a lot like the install screen.
+You should eventually see a screen that looks a lot like the install screen. (if not, make sure you have set USB to boot in the BIOS).
 6. Once it's booted up, navigate to your server's IP address (or host name) using your browser.
 Username/Password is root/your_password_you_entered_during_install
 7. If that is all sucessful, you have finished the ESXi install.